gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-is-robust/README.md

 - A DaemonIntegrationSpec which verifies all 4 data points
 - The number of builds is correctly incremented when a daemon runs more than one build
 - The number of running builds is backed by the `org.gradle.launcher.daemon.registry.DaemonRegistry#getAll`
+- Works when the daemon is ran in the foreground `--foreground`